Society-for-Internet-Blaseball-Research/sibr.dev/src/pages/blog/basic_linear_modeling.md

 </table>

-~~You heard it here, folks; stuff increases walks.~~ Seriously though, it's really just **control**.
+~~You heard it here, folks; Stuff increases walks.~~ Seriously though, it's really just **Control**.
 If you can throw strikes, you won't walk people.
 Remarkable!
 If you plot the relationship, it's quite clear, and also not actually linear (I should do another post that just has a bunch of plots, honestly).

 ![Scatter plot of BB/9 versus Control.
 Walk rate appears to be inversely related to Control, in some fashion.](/blog/basic-linear-modeling/bb9.png)